 The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
-The deductible for each line of coverage is between \$1.0 million and \$1.5 million per claim, depending on whether the claim aggregate has been met.
-Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$1.0 million per claim.
+The deductible for each line of coverage is \$1.0 million until the claim aggregate has been met.
+Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$0.5 million per claim.

-Health insurance benefits are subject to a \$0.1 million deductible for qualified individuals.
+Certain of the Company's health insurance benefit plans are subject to a \$0.1 million deductible for qualified individuals.
 Losses up to the stop loss amounts are accrued based upon the Company's estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.

 The insurance and claims accruals are based on known facts, actuarial estimates and historical trends.
 While recorded accruals are based on the ultimate liability, which includes amounts in excess of the stop loss deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets.
-The rollforward of activity in the insurance reserves was as follows for the years ended December 31:

-(in thousands) 2011 2010
+(in thousands) 2012 2011

-Balance at beginning of period \$ 34,044 \$ 33,100
+Balance at beginning of period \$ 38,850 \$ 34,044

-Net increases in reserves 23,621 14,234
+Net increases in reserves 19,743 23,621

-Net payments made (18,815) (13,290)
+Net payments made (19,010) (18,815)

-Balance at end of period \$ 38,850 \$ 34,044
+Balance at end of period \$ 39,583 \$ 38,850

-Insurance expense, including premiums, for workers' compensation, general liability, automobile liability and employee health benefits for the years ended December 31, 2011, 2010 and 2009 was \$21.5 million, \$16.0 million and \$17.4 million, respectively.
+Insurance expense, including premiums, for workers' compensation, general liability, automobile liability and employee health benefits for the years ended December 31, 2012, 2011 and 2010 was \$20.9 million, \$21.5 million and \$16.0 million, respectively.